 Job seekers can apply for an employment position in person in any Walmart store location.
 Employment application cubicles are located in the Customer Service Center in every Walmart store.

 Applicants can complete a form online after completing a free and brief online registration.
 Registration consists of creating a user name and password.
-Walmart’s Hiring Center website address for hourly and Vision Center positions is here.
-The website address for individuals seeking to apply to corporate positions is corporate.walmart.com.
+Walmart’s Hiring Center website address for hourly and Vision Center positions as well as for individuals seeking to apply to corporate positions is careers.walmart.com.

 Walmart states its hiring website works best with Internet Explorer.
 The online application system is not compatible with the Apple platform or the Safari browser.
 Use Internet Explorer so you do not lose your work during the application process!

 2. How long does it take to apply?

 The Walmart application for takes thirty to sixty minutes.
 Applicants that choose to fill out an application online can save their application up to sixty days.
 Completing an application over a period of time might be more convenient for busy job seekers.

 3. What if I need help?